-Please have in mind that you need to cause excitement and curiosity.
-If you follow this simple rule you will be able to add life to your videos and increase their attention grabber ability.
+Please keep in mind that you need to create excitement and curiosity.
+If you follow this simple rule you will be able to add life to your videos and increase their attention grabbing ability.

-Together with title, thumbnails are the best way to make first impression.
-They are the second attention grabber element but are even stronger than the titles.
+Together with the title, thumbnails are the best way to make a good first impression.
+They are the second attention-grabbing element but are even stronger than the titles.
 Here’s why.

-Still, if I had to choose between having a good thumbnail and a good title, I will always go for a quality thumbnail.
+Still, if I have to choose between a good thumbnail and a good title, I will always go for the thumbnail.
 The main reason for this is that titles can be bland.
 If you search for a topic on YouTube and browse consistently, sooner than later you will see all the potential word combinations.
 On the other hand, thumbnails allow us creativity that titles do not.
 That doesn’t mean titles are irrelevant; it’s only that we can do less with them.

-Thumbnails are more important for branding increasing the number of people who subscribe to your channel.
-They also increase the number of questions in comment section and can potentially increase the number of visitors to your site.
+Thumbnails are more important for branding and increase the number of people who subscribe to your channel.
+They also increase the number of questions in the comment section and can potentially increase the number of visitors to your site.
 In that regard, thumbnails are not only important for grabbing attention but also for overall conversion.

-Like everything else mentioned so far, the first sentences you use in a video are important for initial impression.
+Like everything else mentioned so far, the first sentences you use in a video are important for creating an initial impression.
 They focus viewers’ attention and create curiosity.

 - “Have you ever wondered what would happen if… “

-- “Although there are a lot of stories regarding …. the real truth behind it is much different”
+- “Although there are a lot of stories regarding …. the real truth behind it is very different”